What is Dynamics in Quantum Gravity?: Conclusions

 \section{Conclusions}

+This work investigates effects of the choice of internal clock on quantisation of dynamics in Hamiltonian constraint systems like general relativity.
+First, we present some basic elements of the reduced phase space approach to Hamiltonian constraint systems and we introduce the theory of internal clock and the so called pseudocanonical transformations.
+We apply this approach to quantisation of the Friedmann-Lemaitre model of the universe.
+We study the quantum dynamics by means of phase space portraits.
+We show that the classical singularity is avoided in the quantum dynamics due to a quantum repulsive potential.
+Clock transformations are shown to change the form of the repulsive potential at the quantum level and lead to large modifications in the quantum dynamics of the cosmological model.
-In this work we have studied quantum dynamics of a cosmological model with respect to many internal clocks.
-It has been widely anticipated (see for instance \cite{Th}) that the clock effect is a minor effect, which produces a physically irrelevant ambiguity.
-This belief seems to crumble under the weight of the presented findings.

-We have showed that within the employed formalism, the so called reduced phase space approach, the use of different internal clocks in quantization leads to different quantum dynamics.
-It appears that the physical content of any semiclassical theory can be almost freely manipulated by changing one's clock.
-In particular we showed that the concepts like maximal curvature scale, minimal volume or number of bounces are not well-defined without reference to a specific choice of internal clock.
-Concurrently we note that the essential property, the existence of a smooth transition from contracting to expanding phase, is universal for all the considered clocks.
+It has been commonly anticipated (see for instance \cite{Th}) that the clock effect should be minor and produce a physically irrelevant ambiguity.
+This expectation seems to crumble as we show that many physical features of quantum dynamics can be almost freely altered by switching between clocks.
+In particular, we show that the concepts like maximal curvature scale, minimal volume or the number of bounces are tied to the choice of internal clock.
+Concurrently, we note that the most essential feature, i.e. the existence of a bounce which is a smooth transition from contraction to expansion occurs in all internal clocks.

-The implications of this finding to quantum gravity are not clear at present.
-Firstly, one should check whether semiclassical solutions which converge, say in the asymptotic past, will also converge in the asymptotic future irrespectively of the used clock.
-This issue cannot be resolved with the model studied herein for the following technical reason: the physical phase space is two-dimensional and the energy is conserved.
-Therefore all given semiclassical solutions, which converge say in the asymptotic past, must converge to a unique classical trajectory in the asymptotic future once the semiclassical correction drops and the Hamiltonian becomes classical.
-A higher dimensional model needs to be studied \cite{M2}.
+It is very difficult, and perhaps too early, to determine clearly the implications of the obtained result for quantum gravity.
+Nevertheless, to our mind, the result is too strong to be ignored.
+It logically follows from the current approach to establishing quantum dynamics for gravitational systems.
+For the first time we show in concrete examples how the concept of dynamics in quantum gravity based on internal clocks differs from the concept of dynamics in ordinary quantum mechanics based on the absolute time.

+Let us point out some issues which could be investigated next.
+Firstly, we notice that in the present case of the Friedmann-Lemaitre model, a semiclassical trajectory connects fixed contracting and expanding universes irrespectively of the choice of internal clock.
+It would be interesting to study phase space portraits of higher-dimensional gravitational models to see whether they exhibit this property too.
+Some steps have been already taken in \cite{M2}.